Mouse on the Keys

-mouse on the keys is a Japanese post-rock band from Tokyo.
+Mouse on the Keys (stylized as mouse on the keys) is a Japanese post-rock band from Tokyo.

 History

-mouse on the keys began in 2007 with the release of an EP titled Sezession.
+Mouse on the Keys began in 2007 with the release of an EP titled Sezession.

-In 2009, mouse on the keys released their first full-length album titled An Anxious Object on "Machu Picchu Industries".
+In 2009, they released their first full-length album titled An Anxious Object on Machu Picchu Industrias.

-In 2011, mouse on the keys released DVD of the documentation of their tour in Europe Irreversible.
-It directed by Minoru Kubota.
+In 2011, Mouse on the Keys released DVD of the documentation of their tour in Europe, Irreversible.
+It was directed by Minoru Kubota.

-In 2012, the band released an EP titled Machinic Phylum on "Machu Picchu Industries".
+In 2012, the band released an EP titled Machinic Phylum on Machu Picchu Industrias.

 In 2015, the band released their second full-length album titled The Flowers of Romance on "Mule Musiq".

-In 2016, the band released a split with Japanese math rock band Lite on "Topshelf Records". mouse on the Keys released a live album titled Live at Red Bull Studios Tokyo.
+In 2016, the band released a split with Japanese math rock band Lite on "Topshelf Records".
+Mouse on the Keys also released a live album titled Live at Red Bull Studios Tokyo.

-In 2017, mouse on the keys released an EP on "Topshelf Records" titled Out Of Body. mouse on the keys composed music for the exhibition "TADAO ANDO : ENDEAVORS” at the National Art Center, Tokyo.
+In 2017, Mouse on the Keys released an EP on "Topshelf Records" titled Out Of Body.
+Mouse on the Keys has alao composed music for the exhibition "TADAO ANDO : ENDEAVORS” at the National Art Center, Tokyo.
 The new music written for the installation is entitled The Beginnings / The Prophecy (TADAO ANDO : ENDEAVORS version).

-mouse on the keys released their third studio album titled Tres on "Topshelf Records" in 2018.
+Their third studio album titled Tres on "Topshelf Records" was released in 2018.

-In 2019, mouse on the keys released new single Circle on February and this track was recorded with guest musicians; Masahiro Tobita (guitar) and Yuri Kamo (guitar).
-Also the band released another single mind on August.
-Both tracks are released from their label fractrec.
+In February 2019, Mouse on the Keys released the single Circle.
+This track was recorded with guest musicians; Masahiro Tobita (guitar) and Yuri Kamo (guitar).
+The band also released another single, mind in August.
+Both tracks were released from their label fractrec.

-Yuji Katsui (from ROVO) x mouse on the keys released the soundtrack album of NHK Special Drama Phone Fraud Children on October 2.
+Yuji Katsui (from ROVO) and Mouse on the Keys released the soundtrack album of NHK Special Drama Phone Fraud Children on October 2.

-In 2020, mouse on the keys released new EP titled Arche on "felicity / fractrec" and "Topshelf Records".
+In 2020, Mouse on the Keys released a new EP titled Arche on "felicity / fractrec" and "Topshelf Records".

-In 2021, mouse on the keys revealed that member Atsushi Kiyota (keys) will be leaving the group.
+In 2021, Mouse on the Keys revealed that member Atsushi Kiyota (keys) will be leaving the group.
 The other two members, Akira Kawasaki (drums) and Daisuke Niitome (keys) will continue to play as mouse on the keys, and are planning to add a new member.
 Atsushi Kiyota will be playing music individually.

-In 2022, mouse on the keys announced Takumi Shiroeda (Piano, Keyboards) as the new member of the band.
-The band did the first live concert in three years at Hiratsuka Hall in Japan and they released limited new single CD titled "The Dawn".
+In 2022, Mouse on the Keys announced Takumi Shiroeda (Piano, Keyboards) as the new member of the band.
+The band did their first live concert in three years at Hiratsuka Hall in Japan and released limited new single CD titled "The Dawn".